microsoft/psi/topics/index.md

 ## Components and Toolkits

+The list of currently available components can be accessed [here](/psi/ComponentsList).
+The table below provides links with overviews for components in specific areas.

 | Topic | Description |
 | :----------- | :---------- |
 | [Audio&nbsp;Overview](/psi/topics/Overview.Audio) | Provides an overview of audio capture and processing components and APIs. |